alyssafrost/UAB-Capstone/documents/project_pseudo_code.md

-# Project Pesudocode
+# Project Pseudocode

+1. Family Data & Usage Time Schedule
+2. Event Generation Based on Time Schedule
+3. Utility Usage and Temperature Calculation

 There are givens for this project, such as the schedule for the family, events on a week day versus the events on the weekends, and events that overlap everyday regardless of week day or weekend.
+[See here for "Family Schedule" requirements.](project_requirements.pdf)

-Below are the tables of data that correspond to each event, day, time, or amount in which the generated events occur, headed by event time lines.
+Below are the tables of data that correspond to each event, day, time, or amount in which the generated events occur, headed by event-time schedules.

 ### **Everyday events (Monday - Sunday)**